gloveboxes/30_days_blog_generator/README.md

 ## Usage

 Run the generator.py script to generate the blog posts.
 It will create a folder for each day in the output directory.

+The generator will validate the blog.yaml file and will fail if the file is not valid.

 ```bash
 python3 generator.py <optional output directory else defaults to blog>